botpress/documentation-v12/docs/messaging-channels/botpress-webchat/customizations/custom-css.md

 }, 500)
 ```

-Feel free to change the webchat config there; the critical line to keep is the `extraStylesheet` property.
+Feel free to change the webchat config there.
+The critical line to keep is the `extraStylesheet` property.

 ### Result